 - licorice root (anti-inflammatory)

+All of these make excellent additions to cat treat recipes.
 (If you’re substituting, just grind them up into a good fine powder, and use in place of the mineral meal in the recipe.)

 We had so much fun making up “many, many, many” treats!
 Of course, we were sure to make some bigger ones for sweet Lucy, our dear old golden retriever mix.